anukasi/shrfunds-netlify-cms/src/pages/index.md

 heading: "                        "
 subheading: Freshly Pressed Articles at your fingertips.
 mainpitch:
-  title: "                      "
+  title: Fund Objective
   description: "                         "
-description: "            "
+description: The main motive of this site is to share knowledge and provide meaningful financial insights.
 intro:
   blurbs: []
   heading: "                     "